ABOUT ROB HUDNUT

 I was interested in cars out of high school because I could haul around my buddies and dates.
 My first car was a 1972 Nova 2dr.
 It wasn't until I was in my 30's that I bought my first legal street bike.
 It was a used, low mile 2003 Sportster 883.
 It wasn't long before the family customizing bug took over and its stock days were soon over.
 I rode that bike year-round in all weather for years!
 I got caught in a snow storm once.
 That 1 hour ride out to my buddies house took 4 hours to get home!

-I've had 3 Harleys since then, 2 Kawasaki KLR's, a Yamaha DT 250 and a Triumph Bonneville.
+I've had several Harleys since then, 2 Kawasaki KLR's, a Yamaha DT 250 and a Triumph Bonneville.
 My latest build is a chopper called Merlins Beard.
-I'm also building a 1948 GMC truck that should be done soon.
-I have built many classic cars and trucks, engines, transmissions and full rolling chassis over the years.
+I'm also building a 1948 GMC truck.
+I plan on using the '48 to haul a 60's era drag bike to the strip.
+I haven't built the drag bike yet, but it's a future goal!

 Growing up I would pour over comics like MAD, CARtoons, Archie and Rat Fink.
 I would study their styles and try my best to draw them with my own twist.
 I was never into super hero comics, but I did like the old Ghost Rider, Swamp Thing and G.I.
 Joe comics.
 I went to art college for 'Computer Arts and Design' in Seattle and graduated in 2000.
 I worked for one of the largest video game houses at the time as a 3D level designer.
-When 9-11 hit, the entertainment industry lost their jobs to the economy.
-Fast forward 20 years to 2021 and here we are!
+When 9-11 hit, America was concerned about going to war, and stopped spending money on fun stuff.
+The entertainment industry took a hit and many lost their jobs to the economy.
+Fast forward from those days and here we are!

 That's a peek into my history, my motorcycle influences and artistic past.
 I'm really excited to see where Greasy Reaper takes me and I'm looking forward to many more how-to volumes in the future!